English defamation law: Absolute privilege

 If the defendant's comments were made in Parliament, or under oath in a court of law, they are entitled to absolute privilege.
 This privilege is absolute: qualified privilege protects only the communication of the complained statement.
 There can be no investigation into whether remarks made in a situation of absolute privilege are defamatory.

+In 2002, the European Court of Human Rights found that the application of absolute privilege to reporting of statements made in Parliament was not a violation of the rights of the applicant, a woman referred to by her MP as a "neighbour from hell" in a debate on municipal housing policy.

 Qualified privilege

 There are several situations where the defence of qualified privilege applies.
 Reports and remarks of Parliamentary proceedings, as well as reports of judicial proceedings attract qualified privilege.
 These have to be "fair and accurate"; as Lord Denning stated in Associated Newspaper Ltd v Dingle, if the writer "garnishes" and "embellishes" such reports with any form of circumstantial evidence, the defence cannot apply.
 Additionally, where there is a mutual interest between two parties, statements deemed to be defamatory are protected where it can be proved there is a duty to impart them.
 The case of Watt v Longsdon exemplifies this principle, and the limitations of it.
 Here, the director of a company informed the chairman of alleged sexual misconduct involving Watt.
 This communication was deemed privilege, but the informing of such suspicion to the claimant's wife was not.

 The defence has seen expansion recently in light of Reynolds v Times Newspapers Ltd, where the House of Lords—drawing principally on Lord Nicholls' judgement—established that the mass media could be entitled to the defence, where criteria of "responsible journalism" (further expanded upon in Loutchansky v Times Newspapers Ltd) were met.
 This expansion was confirmed in the case of Jameel v Wall Street Journal Europe, and has been described as giving newspapers protections similar to the First Amendment to the United States Constitution.
 The defence used in Reynolds v Times Newspapers Ltd was abolished by the Defamation Act 2013, Section 4 subsection 6.
 This does not have an effect on the common law defence based on a reciprocity of duty or interest as between the maker of the statement and the recipient.

 See section 15 of, and Schedule 1 to, the Defamation Act 1996.
 See also section 1(5) of the Public Bodies (Admission to Meetings) Act 1960, section 121 of the Broadcasting Act 1996, section 79 of the Freedom of Information Act 2000 and section 72 of the Learning and Skills Act 2000.

 This defence was abolished by s4(6) Defamation Act 2013, being replaced with the statutory defence of publication on a matter of public interest.